-New Roles for States in Health Reform Implementation Jun 01, 2010 By Raymond C. ScheppachAlan Weil New Roles for States in Health Reform Implementation New Roles for States in Health Reform Implementation State policies and implementation practices will largely determine whether the new federal health reform law translates into more affordable coverage and access to health care services.
+New Roles for States in Health Reform Implementation Jun 01, 2010 By Raymond C. ScheppachAlan Weil New Roles for States in Health Reform Implementation State policies and implementation practices will largely determine whether the new federal health reform law translates into more affordable coverage and access to health care services.
 States will play particularly important roles with respect to Medicaid expansion, the creation of insurance exchanges, and the new market rules for insurance.
 The decision of whether or not to create an exchange looms as the most important and consequential one for states.
 To achieve effective implementation, each state will need a coherent vision to guide its work.
 States will need help from the federal government and stakeholders and must learn from each other during implementation.
-Health Affairs Raymond C. Scheppach Ray Scheppach is the former Executive Director of the National Governors Association (NGA) serving from January 1983-January 2011.
-Here, he became a specialist in the role of states in the formulation and implementation of public policy as well as in a broad range of domestic policy issues including welfare, education, health care and economic development.
-He was listed as a top association lobbyist by the Hill Magazine in 2006, 2007, 2008 and 2010, and Fortune Magazine listed NGA as the 12th most powerful lobbying organization in 1999.
+Health Affairs Health Affairs Raymond C. Scheppach Ray Scheppach is a professor of public policy at the Frank Batten School of Leadership and Public Policy and currently holds a joint appointment at UVA's Miller Center.
+Scheppach is a national expert on federalism and the role of states in our inter-governmental system and studies the role of governors as leaders on domestic policy issues.
 Read full bio Alan Weil Related Content Raymond C. Scheppach The Intergovernmental Grant System Research State and local government fiscal systems have increasingly become vulnerable to economic changes.
 Over the past three decades, state and local deficits during economic recession have been larger and deeper each time.
-Governors Take Charge of Response to the Coronavirus News Batten’s Ray Scheppach, who served as the executive director of the National Governors Association from 1983 to 2011, on why the nation’s governors are prepared to take quick and aggressive action during a crisis and how they have exercised leadership in their states to limit the spread of COVID-19.
-Q&A: How Leaders Can Navigate Recession, From One Who’s Been There News As the U.S. economy continues its longest-ever period of expansion, economists are beginning to call attention to some indicators that point to a potential downturn.
-One of those economists is Batten Professor Ray Scheppach.
+Ray Scheppach on Virginia's State Budget Process News Batten professor Ray Scheppach shares his knowledge on the Virginia state budgeting process as a guest on the WTJU podcast Bold Dominion.
+Did US States Get More Money Than They Needed for COVID-19 Relief?
+News Interviewed for The Conversation, Batten’s Raymond Scheppach says the flood of federal money may have been a rare occurrence in federal-state relations: too much of a good thing.